 James N. Chapman.
 Mr. Chapman has been a director of AerCap B.V. from December 7, 2005 until October 27, 2006 and of AerCap Holdings N.V. since July 26, 2006.
 Mr. Chapman is non-executive Vice Chairman and Director of JetWorks Leasing, LLC, an aircraft management services company based in Greenwich, Connecticut, which he joined in December 2004.
 Prior to JetWorks, Mr. Chapman joined Regiment Capital Advisors, LLC in January 2003, a high-yield hedge fund based in Boston.
 Prior to Regiment, Mr. Chapman was a capital markets and strategic planning consultant and worked with private and public companies as well as hedge funds (including Regiment) across a range of industries.
-Mr. Chapman serves as a member of the board of directors of Coinmach Service Corp., as well as a number of private companies.
-Mr. Chapman received an MBA with distinction from Dartmouth College and was elected to Phi Beta Kappa, in addition to being a Rufus Choate Scholar.
+Mr. Chapman was affiliated with The Renco Group, Inc. from December 1996 to December 2001.
+Presently, Mr. Chapman serves as a member of the board of directors of Coinmach Service Corp., as well as a number of private companies.
+Mr. Chapman received an MBA with distinction from Dartmouth College and was elected as an Edward Tuck Scholar.
+He received his BA, with distinction, magna cum laude, from Dartmouth College and was elected to Phi Beta Kappa, in addition to being a Rufus Choate Scholar.